Friday, September 25, 2015

 As for other unwanted items, Mexico’s recycling program is still very much in its infancy, giving me pangs of guilt about what we toss out.

-Items that are still useable, but not needed in our household go to local friends or are set out on the curb for anyone to pick up and hopefully put to good use.
+Items that are still usable, but not needed in our household, go to local friends or are set out on the curb for anyone to pick up and hopefully put to good use.
 Things made of copper are highly prized by scrap collectors.

 Aluminum and tin have some scrap value

 Aluminum beverage cans have some value.
-Tin cans have a much lesser scrap value.
+Tin cans have a much lower scrap value.
 I put the cans in a separate bag so the garbage guys can easily add them to their personal stash of good stuff.
-Large cardboard boxes, the types used for TV’s, computer, appliances are flattened and left at the curb for the city trucks for pickup.
+Large cardboard boxes, the types used for TVs, computers, and appliances, are flattened and left at the curb for the city trucks for pickup.

-I asked a few folks, and it seems that items such as broken plastic patio furniture, plastic bags or yoghurt containers are not wanted; they cause a huge problem with sorting and recycling.
-The bins are a small start on being environmentally responsible.
+I asked a few folks, and it seems that items such as broken plastic patio furniture, plastic bags or yogurt containers are not wanted; they cause a huge problem with sorting and recycling.
+The bins are a small start at being environmentally responsible.

 Some glass beer bottles are recyclable.
-Purchasers pay a hefty deposit for the bottles when buying a complete case at the suppliers.
-To get a refund the purchaser must return to the original location with the receipt, all of the beer bottles and the case.
+Purchasers pay a hefty deposit for the bottles when buying a complete case from the suppliers.
+To get a refund, the purchaser must return to the original location with the receipt, all of the beer bottles and the case.
 This is the biggest reasons bar operators don’t want their customers walking out with a beer bottle in their hand.
-If you want to drive with a beer in your hand, just don’t do it with their expensive recyclable bottles!
+If you want to drive with a beer in your hand, just don’t do it with their expensive, refundable bottles!

 Cleaning up veggie and fruit scraps

-With compostable items such as fruit and vegetable scraps our daytime herd of semi-tame iguanas do a good job of cleaning up.
-Anything they don’t want the night-shift of hermit crabs is happy to consume.
+With compostable items such as fruit and vegetable scraps, our daytime herd of semi-tame iguanas does a good job of cleaning up.
+Anything they don’t want, the night-shift of hermit crabs is happy to consume.
 Pretty much everything else gets tossed in the waste cans.
 It pains me to throw away so much stuff!

 Tiffany Yenawine Wareing enthusiastically responded with a number of good ideas.

-Gently used sneakers for the students who need them for gym classes would be welcome, even adult sizes because many of today’s kids have larger feet.
+Gently used sneakers for the students who need them for gym classes would be welcome, even adult sizes, because many of today’s kids have larger feet.
 Old or mismatched housewares will be recycled for the domestic violence shelter on the mainland – the Continental Zone area of Isla Mujeres.
-Contact her via her FaceBook page, or drop off donations at Marina Paraiso’s office.

 Hey, we'd like to go for a walk with you!